edgeryders/alice/README.md

 - Create a reactive lightweight Vue front end for chatbot interactions
 - Establish a syntax inspired by AIML and using JSON to easily write chatbot instances.
-- Provide an interopable API that works on the web and with messenger applications
+- Provide an interopable API that works both on the web and with messenger applications
 - Interface with the Edgeryders Discourse platform to create and retrieve topics or users.</li></ul>

 The project is open source and under MIT license.